Sri603/Comparision-of-spatio-temporal-BAD-using-GEE/README.md

 Burned Area Classification:

 Apply a burn mask to isolate burned areas using threshold values.
-Train and evaluate a Gradient Boost Tree classifier with predictor variables such as NDVI, soil moisture, and LULC.
+Train and evaluate a Gradient Boost Tree classifier with predictor variables such as NDVI, Forest loss and LULC.

 Spatial Analysis: